rajesh-ranjan-git/MongoDBInDepth/README.md

 => Indexes are specialized data structures that optimize data retrieval speed in MongoDB

 -> Indexes store a fraction of data in a more searchable format.
--> They enable MongoDB to locate data transfer during queries.w -> Indexes are separate from collections and multiple indexes can exist per collection.
+-> They enable MongoDB to locate data transfer during queries.
+-> Indexes are separate from collections and multiple indexes can exist per collection.

 > Benefits of Indexes